 Tobacco 21: An Easy Way to Save Young Lives

-- Youth are susceptible to the addictive properties of nicotine because their brains are still developing.
+- Adolescents and young adults are uniquely susceptible to the addictive properties of nicotine because their brains are still developing.

-- The majority of smokers (90%) start before age18.
-These young smokers often get their cigarettes from their older friends who can legally purchase them.
+- The majority of tobacco users start before age 18.
+These youth often get their cigarettes or other tobacco products from their older friends who can legally purchase them.

-- Raising the tobacco purchase age to 21 would ensure that older high school students and young college students cannot buy tobacco products for younger friends.
+- Raising the tobacco purchase age to 21 helps ensure that older high school students and young college students cannot buy tobacco products for younger friends.

 - A purchase age of 21 is consistent with the laws for alcohol.
 Raising the legal drinking age to 21 has helped reduce drunk driving fatalities and reduce alcohol dependence among youth.

-- Includes all types of tobacco products, including cigarettes, smokeless tobacco, electronic nicotine delivery systems (including e-cigarettes), hookah
+- Includes all types of tobacco products, including cigarettes, smokeless tobacco, e-cigarettes, and hookah

 - Includes information about who will manage compliance

-- Does not penalize underage tobacco users for possession of tobacco products, but rather holds retailers responsible for not selling to underage youths.
+- Does not penalize underage tobacco users for possession of tobacco products.

-For more information on Tobacco 21, including information for advocates, visit the
+For more information on Tobacco 21, including information for advocates, visit Tobacco-21.org and

 access a handout from the AAP Division of State Government Affairs.